Complete gentle and special biserial algebras are $g$-tame: Representation theory

 \begin{proposition} The map $\sigma$ induces a bijection

 \end{proposition}

 \begin{proof} The assertion immediately follows from the definition of $\sigma$. \end{proof}

-Next, we give a geometric model of two-term short string complexes in $\mathsf{K}^{\rm b}(\proj A(D))$.
+Next, we give a geometric model of two-term short string complexes in $\Kb(\proj A(D))$.

-\begin{definition} A {\it generalized $D$-laminate} is a $\circ$-laminate $\gamma$ intersecting at least one $\bullet$-arc of $D$ such that the condition $(\ast)$ in Definition \ref{$D$-laminate}(2) and the following conditions are satisfied: \begin{itemize} \item Each connected component of $\gamma$ in $\triangle_v$ does not intersect itself for any $v \in M_{\circ}$; \item For any $d \in D$, all intersection points of $\gamma$ and $d$ are either positive or negative simultaneously. \end{itemize} \end{definition} Note that a $D$-laminate is precisely a non-self-intersecting generalized $D$-laminate.
+\begin{definition} A {\it generalized $D$-laminate} is a $\circ$-laminate $\gamma$ intersecting at least one $\bullet$-arc of $D$ such that the condition $(\ast)$ in Definition \ref{$D$-laminate}(2) and the following conditions are satisfied: \begin{enumerate} \item[$\bullet$] Each connected component of $\gamma$ in $\triangle_v$ does not intersect itself for any $v \in M_{\circ}$; \item[$\bullet$] For any $d \in D$, all intersection points of $\gamma$ and $d$ are either positive or negative simultaneously. \end{enumerate} \end{definition} Note that a $D$-laminate is precisely a non-self-intersecting generalized $D$-laminate.

 A non-closed generalized (NCG, for short) $D$-laminate $\gamma$ is decomposed into $D$-segments $\gamma_0,\ldots,\gamma_{m}$ in polygons such that $\gamma_{i-1}$ and $\gamma_{i}$ have a common endpoint $p_i$ on $d_i\in D$ for every $i\in \{1,\ldots,m\}$.
 In particular, an end of $\gamma_0$ (resp., $\gamma_m$) does not lie on $D$ and both endpoints of $\gamma_i$ lie on $D$ for $i \in \{1,\ldots,m-1\}$.
 By Proposition \ref{bij seg short}, each $\gamma_i$ provides a short map $\sigma(\gamma_i)$ between $T^{(i)}_{\gamma}$ and $T^{(i+1)}_{\gamma}$ for $i \in \{1,\ldots,m-1\}$, where $T^{(i)}_{\gamma}:= P_{d_i}$.
-It yields a complex $T_{\gamma}$ in $\mathsf{K}^{\rm b}(\proj A(D))$.
+It yields a complex $T_{\gamma}$ in $\Kb(\proj A(D))$.
 More precisely, $T_{\gamma}$ is a two-term complex $[T_{\gamma}^{-1}\overset{f}{\to} T_{\gamma}^{0}]$ given by

-From our construction, we have the equality $g(T_{\gamma})=g(\gamma)$ under the identification of $\mathbb{Z}^{|D|}$ and $\mathbb{Z}^{|A|}$ via the map $d\mapsto P_d$, where the vector $g({\gamma})\in \mathbb{Z}^{|D|}$ is defined by the equality \eqref{def g-vect}.
+From our construction, we have the equality $g(T_{\gamma})=g(\gamma)$ under the identification of $\mathbb{Z}^{\vert D\vert }$ and $\mathbb{Z}^{\vert A\vert }$ via the map $d\mapsto P_d$, where the vector $g({\gamma})\in \mathbb{Z}^{\vert D\vert }$ is defined by the equality \eqref{def g-vect}.

 \begin{lemma} Suppose that two NCG $D$-laminates $\gamma$ and $\gamma'$ are decomposed into $D$-segments $\gamma_0,\ldots,\gamma_m$ and $\gamma'_0,\ldots,\gamma'_{m'}$ as above, respectively.
 If $m=m'>1$ and $\gamma_i=\gamma'_i$ for $i \in \{1,\ldots,m-1\}$, then $\gamma'=\gamma$. \end{lemma}